tcintern-010/todo-list-app/README.md

 # To-Do List App

-A simple, responsive To-Do List web app built with vanilla JavaScript, HTML, and CSS.
+A simple, responsive To-Do List web app built with vanilla JavaScript (ES6+), HTML, and CSS.
 Tasks are saved in the browser's `localStorage`, so your list persists even after refreshing the page.

 ## Features